 Susan Kaech is the NOMIS Foundation Chair and director of the NOMIS Center for Immunobiology and Microbial Pathogenesis at the Salk Institute for Biological Studies (La Jolla, US).
-She is also co-leading the Marmosets as a Model System of Aging and Neurodegeneration project.
+She co-led the Marmosets as a Model System of Aging and Neurodegeneration project.

 Born in the US, Kaech received a BS from the University of Washington (Seattle, US) in 1993 and a PhD from Stanford University (Stanford, US) in 1999.
 She has served as the Waldemar Von Zedtwitz Professor of Immunobiology at Yale University (New Haven, US).
 She is the recipient of numerous prestigious awards including the Howard Hughes Medical Institute Early Career Scientist award, the Presidential Early Career Award for Scientists and Engineers, the Edward Mallinckrodt Jr. award and the Burroughs-Wellcome Foundation award.
 She has been named an investigator of the American Asthma Foundation and the Cancer Research Institute.